ICanBoogie/Render/README.md

 - [EngineProvider\Immutable][]: Provides engines from an immutable collection.
 - [EngineProvider\Mutable][]: Provides engines from a mutable collection.

-The following examples demonstrates how to obtain an engine for a '.php' extension from an immutable provider.
+The following examples demonstrates how to obtain an engine for a `.php` extension from an immutable provider.

 ```php